 Vasectomy and Vasectomy Reversal

 A vasectomy is a form of male contraception in which the vas deferens, ducts for sperm transport, are surgically closed.
 Although normal sperm production continues in the testes, the sperm is no longer able to travel through the vas deferens to reach the urethra and therefore it degenerates in the body.
 Vasectomy is the most common urologic surgical procedure and is typically performed in the office with local anaesthesia.
 Vasectomy has no effect on sexual desire or performance.

 A vasectomy reversal can be surgically performed to reopen the vas deferens and allow sperm to travel through the ducts to the urethra for men who later decide that they want to have conception occur.

 Scrotal swelling and/or pain may have various causes, including the following benign conditions:

 Prostate cancer is the second most common cause of cancer deaths in men, with close to 40,000 deaths and more than 125,000 new cases per year in the United States.
 African-Americans have a higher incidence and mortality.
-No clear causes have been identified, although a familial predisposition has been demonstrated and an increased risk has been associated with cigarette smoking and a high fat diet.
+No clear causes have been identified, although a familial predisposition has been demonstrated and increased risk has been associated with cigarette smoking and a high-fat diet.

 Routine screening for prostate cancer is recommended starting at age 50 except in high-risk cases that include men with a family history of prostate cancer and African-American men.
 In these high-risk men, screening is recommended beginning at age 40.